 Long Curtain Bangs for Older Women

 Long curtain bangs for older women are a smart choice.
 They tend to add a youthful look by making your face appear slimmer.
-Long curtain bangs have face-framing layers that look lovely styled curly or straight and have easy hair growth maintenance.
+Long curtain fringe has face-framing layers that look lovely styled curly or straight and have easy hair growth maintenance.

 Long Layered Hair